DynamoDS/Dynamo/README.md

 Revit
 - FamilyInstance.SetRotation node

+Localization
+- Dynamo for Revit is now localized based on the Operating System locale.

 UI
 - Control the preview state of multiple nodes at once in right-click menu
 - Node port tooltips now show default inputs